 How to track fleet maintenance metrics

-While it’s important that you understand the benefits of keeping tabs on your fleet maintenance metrics, it's equally important that you employ the right tools and resources when implementing a new maintenance program if you want the best results.
+While it’s important that you understand the benefits of keeping tabs on your fleet management metrics, it's equally important that you employ the right tools and resources when implementing a new maintenance program if you want the best results.

 Equipped hardware for data capturing